Ceazor/SheepCoin/README.md

 Its basic premise is that the transfer function is restricted by the token holder count.

-🐑HerdSize = 1 token can transfer
+🐑HerdSize = 1 then 1 token can transfer

-🐑🐑HerdSize = 2 tokens can transfer
+🐑🐑HerdSize = 2 then 2 tokens can transfer

 Herdsize is a measurement of wallets and not token supply